The Psychology of Interview: How to Make a First Good Impression and more

 How these trends relate to the psychology of interview

-The new trends in interviewing that we have discussed, such as virtual interviews, AI-powered interviewing tools, and gamified interviews, significantly impact the psychology of interview.
+The new trends in interviewing that we have discussed, such as virtual interviews, AI-powered interviewing tools, and gamified interviews, significantly impact the psychology of interviews.

-And so on and so forth, the emerging trends will impact the psychology of interview.
+And so on, the emerging trends will impact the psychology of interviews.
 This goes for both – the employer and the interviewee.

 Summarizing all of it.